skypjack/entt/docs/md/meta.md

 ## Container support

-The meta module supports containers of all types out of the box.<br/>
+The runtime reflection system also supports containers of all types.<br/>
 Moreover, _containers_ doesn't necessarily mean those offered by the C++ standard library.
 In fact, user defined data structures can also work with the meta system in many cases.

-To make a container be recognized by the meta module, users are required to provide specializations for either the `meta_sequence_container_traits` class or the `meta_associative_container_traits` class, according with the actual _type_ of the container.<br/>
+To make a container be recognized as such by the meta system, users are required to provide specializations for either the `meta_sequence_container_traits` class or the `meta_associative_container_traits` class, according with the actual type of the container.<br/>
 `EnTT` already exports the specializations for some common classes.
 In
 particular: